 The next thing you know, you’re waiting at the bus stop for your morning ride to work.
 And the next thing you know, you’re sitting through a very boring mancom meeting at work.
 And the next thing you know, you’re stuck in the rush hour traffic on your way home.
 And the next thing you know, you’re asleep even before your head hits your pillow.
 You realize that you don’t remember what actually happens in between these points.
 That happens a lot, you think to yourself.
 You’re hardly ever truly present in any of the moments in your life.

 You have brief moments of lucidness, but mostly you’re just drifting.
-And that’s pretty much how you go through each day, each week, each month, until many years have passed, and with much regret you entertain the possibility that perhaps there’s a tad more life and sobriety in a rotten corpse than in you.
+And that’s pretty much how you go through each day, each week, each month, until many years have passed, and with much regret you entertain the possibility that perhaps there’s a tad more sobriety and a tad more life in a rotten corpse than in you.

-You start to tell every single person you run into to refuse to live the kind of life you’ve lived.
+And then, you start to tell every single person you run into to refuse to live the kind of life you’ve lived.
 You try to convince them that it doesn’t have to be this way.
 That we are not designed for such a dreadful life.
 That this isn’t all there is to it.
-That we are all made for more, and there actually is more to life than just going through the motions and finding fake highs in poorly fabricated, empty things.
+That we are all made for more, and there actually is more to life than just going through the motions and striving for poorly fabricated, empty things.
+That we ought to embrace rather than escape life.